redecentralize/redecentralize-website/_posts/blog/2018-11-27-Our-plan-for-the-next-12-months.md

 Yet despite the progress and hype, most people still depend on a handful of tech monopolies to work, communicate or buy online.
 New users don't know where to start with alternatives.
 We're in danger of creating new silos that don't serve the needs of people.
 We need mainstream adoption of alternatives, better UX, greater awareness and interoperability between decentralised solutions.

 We need to work on this now.
 And we need your help!
-Support redecentralize today (https://www.patreon.com/redecentralize) .
+[Support redecentralize today](https://www.patreon.com/redecentralize).
 We helped launch the decentralization movement five years ago.
 Become a member now to support this community to bring about connected, successful alternatives to digital monopolies and old power.

 ## OUR PLAN FOR THE NEXT YEAR